Albert708/albertraphael.github.io/index.md

 [An Analysis On World Energy Consumption](https://jovian.com/albertraphael96/world-energy-consumption)

-Analyze world energy consumption data from 1900 to 2019 using Python and Pandas.
+Analyze world energy consumption data from 1970 to 2020 using Python and Pandas.
 Explore trends, patterns, and correlations between GDP and energy consumption.
-Explain how companies like Danfoss GmbH can develop sustainable energy solutions.I used Python and the Pandas library, which provides powerful tools for data manipulation and analysis.
 I also use Matplotlib and Seaborn for data visualization.
+Explain how companies can develop sustainable energy solutions.

 <img src="images/energy%20consumption%20by%20countries.png?raw=true"/>